asmaloney/libE57Format/README.md

 libE57Format is a library which provides read & write support for the E57 file format.

-This is a fork of [E57RefImpl](https://sourceforge.net/projects/e57-3d-imgfmt/) v1.1.332.
-The original source is from [E57RefImpl 1.1.332](https://sourceforge.net/projects/e57-3d-imgfmt/files/E57Refimpl-src/) and then everything was stripped out except the main implementation for reading and writing E57.

-This version also removes the dependency on [Boost](http://www.boost.org/) and - as of version 3.0 - requires [C++14](https://en.cppreference.com/w/cpp/14). (libE57Format version 2.x required [C++11](https://en.cppreference.com/w/cpp/11).)

-Many, many other changes were made prior to the first release of this fork.
-See the [CHANGELOG](CHANGELOG.md) and git history for details.

 ## 🚨 Version 3.0 Note 🚨

 There have been many changes (especially to the "Simple API") in the upcoming version 3.0 - some of which will require code changes on your end.
 Please see the [CHANGELOG](CHANGELOG.md) for details.